chrisslewe/election_analysis/README.md

 # election analysis 2021 and 2022 the Hague

-a notebook based analysis of the elections of 2021 (national) and 2022 (municipal) in the Hague.
+A notebook based analysis of the elections of 2021 (national) and 2022 (municipal) in the Hague.

 The data is collected in 01_webscraping, transformed in 02_transformation and analysed and visualized in 03_analysis.
 The shapefiles folder contain the output of geopandas, a Python library for GIS-analysis.